-Because Trip Camp is small (maximum 12 campers per wee) with a very high return rate each year there are very few spaces available each summer for new campers.
-Families should add themselves to the camp mailing list over a year in advance.
+Because Trip Camp is small (maximum 13 campers per week) with a very high return rate each year there are very few spaces available each summer for new campers.
+Families should add themselves to the camp mailing list at minimum a year in advance.
 Please use the form below to add yourself to the mailing list.

 Trip Camp is not able to offer scholarships, financial aid or tuition discounts.
 Families are contacted in the order they added themselves to the mailing list.

 The boys who attend Trip Camp are an endearing and energetic group of boys who want to make friends and enjoy being with a group of similar-age boys who intuitively understand each other.

 Some of the boys have a more inattentive ADHD profile while others have a more impulsive profile.
 Additionally, some may present with learning differences or mild social anxiety, in addition to ADHD.

 Trip Camp is for boys who could attend a typical day/overnight camp but would not thrive or learn the critical social and independent skills we teach experientially teach each day.

 Trip Camp is the only camp in the United States specifically serving the ADHD population.
 We teach skills that are not taught in schools or camps (including “ADHD camps” and “social skills camps”).

 Please note that not all boys who present with ADHD would be successful in Trip Camp.

 Trip Camp does not offer a level of support for boys whom: